tari-project/tari/RFC/src/Glossary.md

 [dropped](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt) in the Bitcoin Developers chatroom by an anonymous author and has since been refined by several authors, including Andrew Poelstra.

+## RegistrationCollateral
+[RegistrationCollateral]: #registrationcollateral 'An amount of tari coin that is locked up on the base layer when a [Validator Node] is registered'

+In order to make Sybil attacks expensive and to provide an authorative base layer registry of [validator node]s they will need to lock up a amount of [Tari Coin] on the [Base Layer] using a registration transaction to begin acting as a VN on the DAN.

+## RegistrationPeriod
+[RegistrationPeriod]: #registrationperiod 'The minimum amount of time that a VN registration lasts'

+The minimum amount of time that a VN registration lasts, the RegistrationCollateral can only be released after this minimum period has elapsed.

 ## Transaction
 [transaction]: #transaction 'Base layer tari coin transfers.'